falexwolf/falexwolf.me/research.md

 ## Generative modeling of single-cell perturbation effects

 [<img src="https://pbs.twimg.com/media/EAq3dqdUwAEQssP?format=jpg&name=900x900" style="width: 140px; margin: 15px 10px 5px 0px"  align="left">](/publications#P27)
-We showed that generative models are able to predict single-cell perturbation responses out-of-sample [[P27](/publications#P27)].
+We showed that generative models are able to predict single-cell perturbation responses out-of-distribution [[P27](/publications#P27)].
 In principle, this approach should enable training models to predict the effects of disease and disease treatment across cell types and species.
 While the first implementation of the approach (scGen) relied on latent space vector arithmetics, we recently published an end-to-end-trained model based on a conditional variational autoencoder (trVAE) [[P29](/publications#P29)].

 {P29}

 {P27}

-## Mapping the abstracted connectivity of complex manifolds
+## Mapping the coarse-grained connectivity of complex manifolds

 [<img src="https://pbs.twimg.com/media/D2FmvihWkAA9wmG?format=jpg&name=medium" title="Hematopoietic lineages as captured in scRNA-seq from Paul et al., Cell (2015).
 See [P26]." style="width: 250px; margin: 15px 10px 5px 0px"  align="left">](/publications#P24)
 Partition-based graph abstraction (PAGA) aims to reconcile clustering with manifold learning by explaining variation using both discrete and continuous latent variables [[P26](/publications#P26)].
 PAGA generates coarse-grained maps of manifolds with complex topologies in a computationally efficient and robust way.
 In [[P24](/publications#P24)], we used it to infer the first lineage tree of a whole complex animal - a [Science breakthrough](https://vis.sciencemag.org/breakthrough2018/) of the year 2018.
 It has been benchmarked as the overall best performing trajectory inference method in a review of ~70 methods by [Saelens *et al.* (Nat.
 Biotechn., 2019](https://www.nature.com/articles/s41587-019-0071-9)) [[tweet]](https://twitter.com/falexwolf/status/1113002674209873920).